JCachada/personal-website-dev/content/_index.md

 ---

 Hey - I'm João (but it's fine to call me Joao, especially if the tilde doesn't exist in your keyboard.)
+My pronouns are he/him.
 This is my little garden on the internet.

 I currently work as an Engineering Manager for a Fintech company, [Primer](https://primer.io).
 If you're interested in my professional life, you should probably checkout my
 [LinkedIn](https://www.linkedin.com/in/jcachada/).
 Sometimes I will post things to this website that relate to my profession, but (hopefully) not too often.
 There's much funner stuff